Conidium

-Asexual reproduction in ascomycetes (the phylum Ascomycota) is by the formation of conidia, which are borne on specialized stalks called conidiophores.
+Asexual reproduction in ascomycetes and basidiomycetes is by the formation of conidia, which are borne on specialized stalks called conidiophores.
 The morphology of these specialized conidiophores is often distinctive between species and, before the development of molecular techniques at the end of the 20th century, was widely used for identification of (e.g. Metarhizium) species.
+In aquatic environments, like on driftwood or in streams, conidiogenesis are common strategies.

 The terms microconidia and macroconidia are sometimes used.

 Conidiogenesis

 There are two main types of conidium development: